attilammagyar/js80p/README.md

 This is most useful when the input of the macro is associated with the pitch bend wheel of a MIDI keyboard, and you want precise control over the range that is covered by the lower and the upper half of the wheel's movement.

+Example: assign the pitch wheel to the [Input](#usage-macros-in) of Macro 1, and set its Midpoint to 75%.
+Now if you assign Macro 1 to a knob, then when the pitch wheel is at 50%, the knob's position will be at 75%.
+Moving the pitch wheel from 50% to 0% will make the knob move from 75% to 0%, and the pitch wheel's movement between 50% and 100% will move the knob from between 75% and 100%.

 #### Distortion Shape